-APWU Retroactive Pay Coming April 10, 2026: What You Need to Know
+APWU Retroactive Pay April 2026: What You Need to Know

-Mark your calendar: APWU retroactive pay is tentatively scheduled for paychecks dated April 10, 2026.
-This covers the period from November 16, 2024 through August 22, 2025.
+✓ Retro pay has landed.
+APWU retroactive pay was included in paychecks dated April 10, 2026, covering the period from November 16, 2024 through August 22, 2025.
+If you haven’t checked your earnings statement yet, do it now.

-If you’re an APWU-represented employee, you’ve been waiting for this.
-The retroactive payments from the 2024-2027 contract are finally scheduled to hit.
-Here’s everything you need to know about who gets it, how much to expect, and how it’ll be taxed.
+The retroactive payments from the 2024-2027 contract have arrived.
+Here’s everything you need to know about who got it, how much to expect, and how it’s taxed.

 What’s Being Paid